Home » Why Do Rats Have Such A Bad Reputation?

 Rats are believed to carry at least 60 infectious diseases, many of which are fatal to humans.

-This perception of rats as disease-ridden creatures is traced back to the 14th century when it was alleged that rats were the carriers of the fleas that caused the Bubonic plague (also known as the Black Death).
+This perception of rats as disease-ridden creatures dates back to the 14th century when it was alleged that rats were the carriers of the fleas that caused the Bubonic plague (also known as the Black Death).

 This disease caused the death of between 75-200 million people across Europe and Asia.